XunXun-Zhou/Sap2OpenSees/README.md

      2. The link element only supports two types: damper and wen;
      3. The coupled nodal spring element has not been found(developed?) yet in OpenSees, so all boundaries are directly fixed;
      4. The initial internal force of the cable element is simulated by its initial strain, whose accuracy needs to be verified.
+     5. The nodal mass is calculated by SAP2000, so it is necessary to run modal analysis first.